enkidevs/curriculum/react/introduction/basics-i/event-handling-in-react.md

 }
 ```

-Although possible, it is advised against `bind`ing functions inside `render()` as it might cause excessive re-rendering.
+Although possible, it is advised against `bind`ing functions inside `render()` as it might cause excessive re-rendering (because React will re-render a component anytime it's `props` change and binding a function in `render` always creates a new function).

 A similar effect can be achieved using either the **property initializer syntax**[2] or an **arrow function**[3] in the callback.